HanNayeoniee/Masked-Face-Authentication/README.md

 ② getting ROI images

-   7 landmarks of the 68 points were used to detect periocular regions
+   7 landmarks(outer extrema, nose, chin) of the 68 points were used to detect periocular region

+   (point 2, 3): use to get vertical eye to nose distance

    4 landmarks(both temples, mid-nose, and chin) of the 68 points were used to detect entire face images